JoePittsy/nautilus-new-folder-from-template/README.md

 Description
 ===========

-This Nautilis extension allows you to create template folders.
+This Nautilus extension allows you to create template folders.
 A "New Folder from Template" item will be added to the context menu when you right-click on the background of a folder.
 Selecting a folder from this list will create a new folder in that folder and copy all of the template